scushbal/mirror-bot-1/README.md

 - [Dank-del](https://github.com/Dank-del/) for base repo
 - [magneto261290](https://github.com/magneto261290/) for some features
 - [SVR666](https://github.com/SVR666/) for some features & fixes
+- [Slam](https://github.com/breakdowns/slam-mirrorbot) for repo I use to edit

-and many more people who aren't mentioned here, but may be found in [Contributors](https://github.com/breakdowns/slam-mirrorbot/graphs/contributors).
+and many more people who aren't mentioned here, but may be found in [Contributors](https://github.com/breakdowns/Slam-mirror/graphs/contributors).